offiza/todo-photo-list-React-Redux/README.md

 # todo-photo-list-React-Redux
-Todo list and photo list with localtorage
+Todo list and photo list with localstorage

 Open the project terminal:
 npm install